mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * or a directory that is backed up like One Drive
 * later can reopen with File...Open Workspace... or by double-clicking a `.code-workspace` file
+* can switch to another workspace within a window by pressing ctrl-r repeatedly
+  * a dropdown list of workspace names will be displayed
+  * doesn't work when using the Vim plugin and an editor has focus

 ## Zen Mode